 The label on Dr. Bronner’s brand of castile soap is definitely interesting, and maybe even a little weird, when you read over it.
 But, it does list lots of different uses for castile soap, some of which I have tried myself, and some of which I have not.

-Are you ready to go green in all different areas of your life?
+Looking for a guidebook to walk you step by step to a greener life?
 Check out my new ebook Green Your Life: A Guide to Natural, Eco-Friendly Living today!